stroemlind/artsinalta/README.md

 * "I want links to relevent social media platforms"
   * #### Social Media icons links
-    All three Social Media icons works well an all tested browsers.
-When selected each link open in a new tab for the content given to them.
+    All three Social Media icons work well on all tested browsers.
+When selected, each link opens in a new tab for the content given to them.
     * Facebook:
     ![Facebook](documentation/testing-screenshots/facebook.png)